Professional Certificate in Mediation and Dispute Resolution

 About

 The Professional Certificate in Mediation and Dispute Resolution provides a foundation in the principles and practice of conflict management.
-This 40-hour program covers negotiation, cultural and emotional dynamics, and ethical process design, preparing participants to facilitate productive dialogue in complex situations.
+This 40-hour basic mediation training covers negotiation, cultural and emotional dynamics, and ethical process design, preparing participants to facilitate productive dialogue in complex situations.

 Completion of this program meets the training requirements for mediator Credentialing through the Texas Mediator Credentialing Association (TMCA) and may also fulfill foundational requirements for practicing mediation in other states (please verify specific requirements in your state).

-Our program also meets the requirements for Continuing Legal Education (CLE) by the State Bar of Texas, and offers recertification credits for both the Society for Human Resource Management (SHRM) and the HR Certification Institute (HRCI).
+Our program is accredited for 37.5 hours of Continuing Legal Education (CLE) credit by the State Bar of Texas and offers 40 hours of recertification credits for both the Society for Human Resource Management (SHRM) and the HR Certification Institute (HRCI).
 Whether you are looking to enhance your professional skills or transition into a career in mediation, this training provides the foundation you need.

 Who should consider this program?